vitaliiguziaev/kx-problemsolving-vitalii/project/README.md

 ## Overview
 This solution consists of two main services:

-1. **Gateway Service** – serves data to clients and monitors the availability of Storage Services (0–3 may be available).
+1. **Gateway Service** – serves data to clients and shows the availability of Storage Services (0–3 may be available).

    **Public API** (port 8080, exposed externally via Docker Compose):
    * `GET http://localhost:8080/status` – returns the status of each Storage Service